Sedley Baptist Church

 A. Building and Grounds Committee

-This Committee shall be elected annually and shall consist of a minimum of five (5) members.
+This Committee shall consist of a minimum of five (5) members.
 It shall supervise the beautification and upkeep of all Church property.
 This Committee shall maintain an active inventory record of all tangible assets of the Church.
 It shall be the duty of this Committee to supervise all work and repairs of the Church building, parsonage, grounds and equipment and shall head up an Annual Work and Fellowship Day for all Church members to be able to participate.
 Approval must be given by a Building and Grounds member for any cosmetic changes (such as painting, adding or deleting furniture inside or outside the church) or to borrow any Church property.
-The Custodian, Utility and Lawn Care persons of the Church shall be employed and supervised by the Building and Grounds Committee on behalf of the church.
+All maintenance contractors for the church shall be supervised by Building and Grounds.

 B. Flowers and Decorating Committee